-For the next eight years, Oscar Micheaux successfully homesteaded among white neighbors and began to write stories.
-His experiences during this time became the subject of his first novel, The Conquest: The Story of a Negro Pioneer, which he self-published in 1913.
 Two years later, financial hardships resulting from a regional drought caused Micheaux to lose his land, and he moved to Sioux City, Iowa.
-There he established his own publishing company, the Western Book and Supply Company.
-In 1917, he rewrote The Conquest and published it as what is now his best-known novel, The Homesteader.
-He sold the book door-to-door in small towns, and to the white people with whom he lived and did business.
+There he established his own publishing entity, the Western Book Supply Company.
+Then in 1917, he released The Homesteader, a sequel to The Conquest and his third novel after 1915's The Forged Note.
+He sold the book door-to-door in small towns and to the white people with whom he lived and did business.

-Soon after The Homesteader's publication, Oscar Micheaux was approached by representatives for an African-American film company that wanted to produce a film of the novel.
-The deal fell through, however, when the company would not agree to let Micheaux direct the film, nor commit to a budget for the film that met his expectations.
+Soon after The Homesteader's publication, Oscar Micheaux was approached by representatives for a company that wanted to produce a screen adaptation of the novel.
+The deal fell through, however, when the company would not agree to let Micheaux direct the film nor commit to a budget that met his expectations.

-On the heels of the failed deal, Micheaux converted his publishing company to the Micheaux Film and Book Company.
-He sold stock in the company to raise money for his own production of The Homesteader and soon began filming.
-When he was finished, the film, which filled eight reels, made it the first feature-length film made by an African American.
-It was released in Chicago in 1919 and was well-received, launching Micheaux's career as a filmmaker.
+On the heels of the failed deal, he converted his publishing organization to the Micheaux Film and Book Company.
+He sold stock to raise money for his own production of The Homesteader and soon began filming.
+When he was finished, the project, which depicted black life in the West, became what is believed to be the first feature-length film made by an African-American creator.
+The Homesteader was released in Chicago in February 1919, launching Micheaux's screen career.

-Micheaux's films, like other African-American filmmakers' of the time, were known as "race" films—made by black filmmakers, with an all-black cast, for black audiences.
-These films were a reaction, and a necessity, to what was then a segregated industry, and a segregated society.
-However, although Micheaux's films frequently emulated standard Hollywood genres such as mysteries, gangster films and Westerns, his films not only featured non-stereotyped black characters, they also frequently addressed more controversial issues.
+Micheaux's movies were known as "race" films—made by black filmmakers, with an all-black cast for black audiences.
+These projects were a reaction, and a necessity, to what was then a segregated Hollywood industry and a segregated society.
+However, although Micheaux's work emulated standard genres such as mysteries, gangster flicks and Westerns, his projects also addressed pushbutton issues and were not wholly embraced by his peers.